 Whether you are an experienced scooterist, or a newbie, why not check out the latest and greatest scooter models at your local Idaho scooter dealer?
 Or Better yet, schedule a test drive!

 Distance: If you’re going to buy one then you’re going to have to transport it.
 Transporting a scooter costs money, especially if you have to rent a trailer.
 Make sure you calculate this cost into the overall cost of the scooter.
-On the other hand if you have your M class license and you go to a local Hawaii scooter dealer, you could drive it off the lot and straight home.
+On the other hand if you have your M class license and you go to a local Idaho scooter dealer, you could drive it off the lot and straight home.

 Scooter Dealers in Idaho